 You’ll need to find a custodian to hold the shares and pay custodial fees.
 This is becoming more difficult for Publix Associates each year.
 While there are many firms who will hold your Publix shares, there is no reason for them to do so, other than to collect a small custodial fee each year.
 Or in the case of a broker, trying to get you to sell the shares so they can invest your money in something else and earn a fee.

 Unfortunately, there is simply no profit for the firm holding your shares, and there is also the responsibility that comes along with it.
 For example, Publix still issues physical, paper shares which cost money to overnight and keep safe as your custodian.
 Layer on top of that the fiduciary/best interest rules that now apply to IRA’s.

 As you can see, there’s a lot to think about with Option #1 and keep in mind, this is only one option out of 4, But this information is not exhaustive.
 There are many things to consider with all 4 of your choices before you initiate your distribution.

 The good news is we’re here to serve as a resource for your retirement distribution decisions and would be happy to discuss all 4 options to help you determine which is right for you.

-You can also self-schedule a consultation with Mike Henderson by visiting: https://go.oncehub.com/lifeafterpublix
+You can also self-schedule a consultation with Mike by visiting: https://go.oncehub.com/lifeafterpublix

 Which ever way you choose to connect, we look forward to hearing from you soon.

 The opinions expressed in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.